integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 The churn model took into account some of the metrics you might expect, including the average time people stuck around on previous jobs.
 But they also found some intriguing correlations.
-People the system classified as "creative types" tended to stay longer at the job, while those who scored high on "inquisitiveness" were more likely to set their questioning minds towards other opportunities.
+People the system classified as “creative types” tended to stay longer at the job, while those who scored high on “inquisitiveness” were more likely to set their questioning minds towards other opportunities.

 But the most problematic correlation had to do with geography.
 Job